Kinoma/KPR-examples/README.md

 <x-app-info id="layers.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

-Uses Canvas 2D to implement a virtual hypotrochoid device.
-Custom sliders control the radius and steps.
-This application demonstrates how to use canvas containers to render 2D drawing contexts, delegate and notify behaviors using container.distribute, and implement a basic touch slider control.
+This MobileFramework example demonstrates how to manipulate KPR layers using KinomaJS.
+Tap the settings icon to display and select from a scrolling menu of layer settings.
+Use the slider controls to adjust the layer’s origin, scale, skew, translation, opacity and other properties.
+Tap the ‘Play’ button at the bottom of the menu to display a bouncing ball animation within the layer.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***